-This report gives an overview of what the Center for Environmental Filmmaking accomplished in 2012.
-The Center's activities and programs are made possible by the generosity of the foundations and donors listed at the end of this report on page 8.
+The following report provides an overview of the Center for Environmental Filmmaking's activities and events taking place during the 2016/2017 period.
+The Center's programs are made possible by the generosity of the foundations and donors listed on page 7.

-2. Bringing world-class filmmakers to the AU campus to teach and mentor students
+Bringing world-class filmmakers to American University to speak, teach, and mentor.

-4. Advocating for the ethical treatment of wildlife and the environment
+Promoting the ethical treatment of wildlife and the environment.

 Supporting and mentoring environmental and wildlife filmmakers in a variety of other ways.